-Bill Mounce, “What is an “Accurate’ Translation?,” BillMounce.com, last modified 14 September 2010.
+Bill Mounce, “What is an “Accurate’ Translation?,” BillMounce.com (blog), 14 September 2010.
 Bill Mounce was on the translation committee for the English Standard Version (ESV) and the team that revised the New International Version (NIV).

 Philip L. Barlow, “Why the King James Version?: From the Common to the Official Bible of Mormonism,” Dialogue: A Journal of Mormon Thought 22, no. 2 (Summer 1989): 19–42.

 Bruce Terry, Professor of Biblical Studies at Ohio Valley University, maintains a web page with list of some of the more important textual variants between New Testament manuscripts: “A Student’s Guide to New Testament Textual Variants.”

 Bart Ehrman gave the following lecture at Loyola Marymount University on 24 January 2013.
 His topic was “What Kind of a Text is the King James Bible?
 Manuscripts, Translation, and the Legacy of the KJV.”
 (Skip to 9:33 to get to his remarks.)